☀️ Evening & Weekend Appointments Available · Now Booking · Schedule Free Consult →

 If your child or college student is in immediate crisis or having thoughts of harming themselves, please call or text 988 (the Suicide and Crisis Lifeline) or go to your nearest emergency room.

-Frequently Asked Questions
+Frequently Asked Questions About Depression Therapy in Austin

 What ages do you work with for depression?

-I work with kids, teens, and college students.
+Our team works with kids, teens, and college students.
 Depression can show up at any developmental stage, and the approach adjusts to fit the young person's actual life.

 How do I know if my child or college student actually has depression?